When starting up as a landlord there are a number of issues and tax implications to bear in mind.

-Decide on what investment property to buy.
+- Decide on what investment property to buy.
 This is obviously the most basic decision and the key decision (aside from whether to buy a property).

-- If you are buying a property with someone – a friend or a spouse – you need to work out whether to own the property as Joint Tenants (automatically income is split 50:50; if one person dies, the other automatically inherits their half.
+- If you are buying a property with someone – a friend or a spouse – you need to work out whether to own the property as Joint Tenants (automatically income is split equally; if one person dies, the other automatically inherits their share of the property.
 This often suits married couples but is not a good idea for friends buying together) or as Tenants in Common (income and ownership is split by agreement and each portion can be sold separately).
 You should definitely take legal advice on this point – but almost any solicitor should bring this up.

-If you want to reinvest any rental income into further properties this may favour having a limited company.
-This is because individuals will pay income tax on rental income of up to 45%, whereas companies pay Corporation Tax of (currently) only 19% – leaving more of the cash available for reinvestment within the company.
+- If you want to reinvest any rental income into further properties this may favour having a limited company.
+This is because individuals will pay income tax on rental income of 20%, 40% or 45%, whereas companies pay Corporation Tax of 19% and/or 25% – leaving more of the cash available for reinvestment within the company.

-If buying a property for holiday letting – or a property that you intend to rent out via AirBnB – there are many other issues to consider.
+- If buying a property for holiday letting – or a property that you intend to rent out via AirBnB – there are many other issues to consider.
 You need to make sure your lender knows what you are doing.
 You need to make sure that you have the right sort of insurance.
 If you own the property with someone else, you may want to split the profit in a way that takes account of the work done in running the business and not just ownership split.
 And you need to keep an eye on the rents received in case their total approaches the VAT registration threshold of £85,000 in 12 months – in which case you would have to register for VAT, which means HMRC will be getting 1/6th of your rent.
 You should really consult an accountant because there are more issues to consider.

-It is worth knowing that any capital gain made on selling an investment property will be taxed at 19% if owned by a limited company (based on current rates in 2021/22).
-You then have to get the profit out of the company, generally as dividends – which could mean either an extra 7.5% income tax or, if you are a higher rate taxpayer, an extra 32.5% in tax.
-So this could mean tax of about 45% of the gain.
-In contrast, any capital gain made as an individual will only be taxed at 18%, or 28% if the gain pushes you into higher rate income tax, and the first £12,300 of capital gains in a tax year is tax-free on an individual.
+- It is worth knowing that any capital gain made on selling an investment property will be taxed at 19% or 25% if owned by a limited company (based on current rates in 2023/24).
+You then have to get the profit out of the company, generally as dividends – which could mean either an extra 8.75% in income tax or, if you are a higher rate taxpayer, an extra 33.75% in tax.
+So, this could mean tax of about 45% of the gain.
+In contrast, any capital gain made as an individual will only be taxed at 18%, or 28% if the gain pushes you into higher rate income tax, and the first £6,000 (2023/24) of capital gains in a tax year is tax-free on an individual.